-The blank page stares at me, mocking me; daring me to deface it.
+The blank page stares at me, mocking me, daring me to deface it.
 It knows that the first few marks, strokes of the pen, punch of the keys are the hardest.
-As I stare into it’s beautiful and terrifying depths I realize just how pristine it is.
-It is clean, virgin, with the potential to be anything; yet now in my hands I realize it’s potential has been greatly diminished.
-In the right hands it could have been immortalized.
-It could have held the truths of a religious document, a nation’s declaration, or a love letter from a brave solider to his love far overseas; kept as a life line of hope around the world.
-Instead it now sits on my desk staring up at me, casting seeds of doubt into my mind.
+As I stare into its beautiful and terrifying depths, I realize just how pristine it is.
+It is clean, virgin, with the potential to be anything, yet now in my hands, I realize it’s potential has been greatly diminished.
+In the right hands, it could have been immortalized.
+It could have held the truths of a religious document, a nation’s declaration, or a love letter from a brave soldier to his love, far overseas, kept as a lifeline of hope around the world.
+Instead, it now sits on my desk, staring up at me, casting seeds of doubt into my mind.

-I find my hands caressing it gently, feeling it’s fine texture intimately.
-I realize that I can smell the page as well; a faint dusty woody scent, that normally I would not have noticed.
-Yet the blank page has me in it’s grasp and I am entranced.
-This formidable enemy knows that scent bypasses the rational centre of the brain and heads straight to the emotional core.
-As I am bombarded by this sensory warfare I am transported to a new place; I feel as though I am there, I am no longer at my writing desk.
+I find my hands caressing it gently, feeling it’s delicate texture intimately.
+I realize that I can smell the page as well, a faint dusty, woody scent that I usually would not have noticed.
+Yet the blank page has me in its grasp, and I am entranced.
+This formidable enemy knows that scent bypasses the brain’s rational centre and heads straight to the emotional core.
+As I am bombarded by this sensory warfare, I am transported to a new place; I feel as though I am there, I am no longer at my writing desk.

 I am now standing in the middle of a beautiful forest with a light mist floating around me.
 It is a magical place with life everywhere, in all forms.
-The air is thick with scent of earth, flowers, and the ever present cycle of decay.
-It is a warm comforting scent that makes me feel grounded; at home, and one with the earth.
+The air is thick with the scent of earth, flowers, and the ever-present cycle of decay.
+It is a warm, comforting scent that makes me feel grounded, at home, and one with the earth.
 I am one with the ferns that grow up around me; I can sense the small creatures running along their leaves.
-I am one with the water drops that form from the mist gathering on the leaves over head, only to fall with a muffled splash on the damp leaves littering the forest floor.
+I am one with the water drops that form from the mist gathering on the leaves overhead, only to fall with a muffled splash on the damp leaves littering the forest floor.
 My mind is filled with the sound of birds and animals saturating the air with their calls.
 I can hear each one distinctly or all combined in a beautiful melody, it is as though I am listening to my own private, natural jazz ensemble.

 Who am I to deface it?

-My hand continues to slowly caress the page as my mind tries to find a crack in it’s armor.
-I can hear my characters on the other side shouting support and calling out ideas on how to start; how to break the spell of the blank page.
+My hand continues to slowly caress the page as my mind tries to find a crack in its armour.
+I can hear my characters on the other side shouting support and calling out ideas on how to start; how to break the blank page’s spell.
 Their cries clutter up my head as I realize that I have been a bad parent.
-I have been away from some of them for too long and now too many want my attention.
+I have been away from some of them for too long, and now too many want my attention.
 The blank page begins to draw close for the final attack as it notices my mind is overwhelmed with feelings of guilt and despair.
 It quietly sneaks to a dark corner of my brain and whispers that this is all too much.
 You have been gone from your babies for too long.
 Just walk away and try something else.
 Maybe this whole writing thing isn’t for you?

 I feel my resolve begin to crumble.
-The blank page’s softly whispered words are now forming in my mind as though they were my own thoughts; self doubt is now beginning to take over.
-After all this writing thing is a lot harder than I thought it would be.
+The blank page’s softly whispered words are now forming in my mind as though they were my own thoughts; self-doubt is now starting to take over.
+After all, this writing thing is a lot harder than I thought it would be.
 The weight of the blank page’s past and potential future weigh on me heavily as I stare into it, beseeching my characters to band together and help me.
-I try to tell them that each will get a turn and that I will never leave them, but my voice falters at the lie.
+I try to tell them that each will get a turn, and I will never leave them, but my voice falters at the lie.
 I know that some of them will have to be sacrificed in the end, but I vow to love each one up to that point and remember them fondly when they are gone.

 My mind begins to wander, trying to grasp the enormity of the task ahead of it.
 I pull back from the blank page and pour myself yet another cup of coffee.
 Perhaps taking my mind off of it will help.
-The idea strikes me that I should organize my desk, yet I already did that while I was battling yesterday.
-During the battle yesterday I cleared off most of my to do list for the week; it is amazing how productive you become when procrastinating.
+The idea strikes me that I should organize my desk, yet I already did that while battling yesterday.
+During the battle yesterday, I cleared off most of my to-do list for the week; it is amazing how productive you become when procrastinating.
 Yet that was yesterday’s battle, now we are on to today.

 I stare out of my office window and watch life go by.
 What the street lacks in vehicle traffic it makes up in pedestrian traffic.
-For a side street it is quite active, with people walking, running, biking, and using any other form of exercise possible to get around.
+It is quite active for a side street, with people walking, running, biking, and using any other form of exercise possible to get around.
 My office window is the perfect place to sit, write and be inspired.
-Each person that goes by is filling the main role in their own story of life, while unknowingly being a walk on character in mine.
+Each person that goes by is filling the central role in their own story of life, while unknowingly being a walk-on character in mine.

-I start thinking of their stories; I know some of the stories of the characters walking by.
-Perhaps not the whole story but enough parts of it to be able to give an educated guess as to what is happening and where they are going.
+I start thinking about their stories; I know some of the stories of the characters walking by.
+Perhaps not the whole story, but enough parts of it to give an educated guess as to what is happening and where they are going.
 Some are new characters that I have never seen before and never will again.
-These stories I have no knowledge of, but can sometimes piece together from snippets of conversation floating loftily on the fresh spring breeze through my office window.
-Each character plays the main role in their life while advancing the plots of others.
+I have no knowledge of these stories, but can sometimes piece together from snippets of conversation floating loftily on the fresh spring breeze through my office window.
+Each character plays the leading role in their life while advancing the plots of others.
 The world is full of stories if you are able or willing to just sit back and watch them unfold.
-I watch one of the neighbors walks by with her dog.
+I watch one of the neighbours walk by with her dog.
 Her dog is moving much better now that she has been using subcutaneous shots for it’s hip problems.
 Even the dogs of the street have their own stories, and these are the stories that are used for artificial relationships.